josh-mchugh/rediscovering-javascript/chapter-5/README.md

 ## arrow-prototype.js
 Arrow functions do not have a prototype property, if your code make heavy use of the prototype property of a function the using regular functions might be a better candidate.

+## When to Use Arrow Functions
+- Do not use arrow functions to define methods of a class, in an object literal or through Object.prototype.
+The major hiccup here is the lexical scoping of 'this'.
+If the method were defined using an arrow function, when the method is called, 'this' will not refer to instance on which the method is called.
+- Avoid multiline arrow functions as arguments to functions.
+- Use arrow functions if the function is a short one-liner.
+The reduced noice of arrow functions shines here.
+- When registering event handlers, do not use arrow functions if 'this' needs dynamic scoping instead of lexical scoping.
+But if you want lexical scoping instead of dynamic scoping for 'this', then arrow functions are a great choice.
+- Use single-line arrow functions as arguments to functions.
+The readability of code is not lost, especially if we break the lines and indent on each argument.